BioinformaticsIASBS/IEDTI-DEDTI/README.md

 We used Python 3.7.14 and CUDA Version: 11.2 in our experiments.

 #### Obtain *direct* embeddings
-To obtain direct embeddings you should run command in terminal as follows:
+To obtain direct embeddings you should run the command in the terminal as follows:
 ```bash
 python direct_embeddings.py --data_path data_folder_name
 ```